QiufangMa/ICON-problem-statement/draft-wnd-icon-problem-statement.md

 compromised.
 Dynamically limiting the execution boundary can be achieved by adjusting the agent's runtime environment, permissions, and accessible resources in real time based on task context and trust level.

-## Trust I&C Approaches
+## Trust Control Approaches

-TR270 defines Trust as "An assessment by an agent in a trustor role that another agent in a trustee role can satisfy a request to perform an action or provide information with acceptable expected outcomes and risk".
-Trust in autonomous agents spans multiple dimensions, including identity (who the agent is), authorization (what it is allowed to do), control (how its actions are governed during execution), behavior (whether it acts in alignment with expected goals and produces correct outcomes), and context (under what conditions it operates).
-There are also different scope of trust under discussion across industry including
+Trust in autonomous agents spans across multiple dimensions, including identity (who the agent is), authorization (what it is allowed to do), control (how its actions are peformed during execution), behavior (whether it acts in alignment with expected goals and produces correct outcomes), and context (under what conditions it operates).
+There are also different scope of trust under discussion across industry including:

 - Trust at the individual agent and multi-agent execution and operational behavior, focusing on execution reliability, explainability, and accountability

 - Trust in the wider ecosystem where the agent is procured and operated, including the LLM, vendor or infrastructure from where it is sourced, tools it access, agent framework used for development, runtime environment/harness sanity, and governance/certification mechanisms.

 - Across agent ecosystem where trust is established between different organizations/platforms through trust domains and trust federation across them.

-Trust I&C is considered as a set of mechanisms that enable the establishment, enforcement, and continuous adaptation of trust governance for autonomous agents.
+Trust Control is considered as a set of mechanisms that enable the establishment, enforcement, and continuous adaptation of trust for autonomous agents.
 These mechanisms address both pre-execution controls (defining what an agent is allowed to do) and in-execution adaptations (adjusting trust based on context and observed behavior).

 Traditional IAM frameworks, designed for human users and deterministic software processes, are insufficient to model the dynamic trust governance aspects of autonomous agents.
-The emerging Trust I&C approaches extend beyond static identity and permission models to incorporate context-awareness, temporal constraints, and behavior-driven trust evaluation.
-Since this is a cross cutting concern with Security, it requires broader discussion on whether Trust governance and control should be driven by an Agent Governance Control Plane or a separate Security governance plane.
+The emerging Trust Control approaches extend beyond static identity and permission models to incorporate context-awareness, temporal constraints, and behavior-driven trust evaluation.

 Some of the approaches followed for controlling the agent trust are given below:

-- Agent privilege control: The most widely deployed current approach to agent trust governance is the application of static least-privilege principles -  granting agents the minimum tool access, API permissions, and system scope required for their designated tasks, expressed through standard IAM constructs (service accounts, API keys, OAuth scopes).
+- Agent privilege control: The most widely deployed current approach to agent trust governance is the application of static least-privilege principles, granting agents the minimum tool access, API permissions, and system scope required for their designated tasks, expressed through standard IAM constructs (service accounts, API keys, OAuth scopes).
 Its limitation in agent-based systems is that tasks are dynamic.
 Permissions set for a typical task may be too limited for edge cases, pushing systems to grant broader access than necessary.
 On the other hand, permissions designed for complex tasks may be too broad for